vishvAsa/mImAMsA/devatA-kANDam/articles/kastUri-kRShNa-lekhaH.md

 ## 20 chapters
 The first textual evidence of mimamsa of 20 chapters comes from an inscription from 999 AD, Anur in Chengalpat district during the reign of of Raja Raja I, where a v1 is mentioned to have studied mimamsa of 20 chapters.
 See Footnote 4 of Lariviere's chapter.
 We can posit that this is the earliest available attestation of the meme "Mimama shastra consists of 20 chapters".
 Even shakara, while accepting that purvamimamsa + vedanta forms the "krtsna shastra" - i.e. the full shastra, he doesn't accept that both form one unified shastra or confirm that the total chapters of the "krtsna shastra" is 20.
 Hence, the reasonable inference is that attention to vedanta darshana spiked after shankara and by 999 AD, we have a confirmed meme "mimamsa shastra of 20 chapters"

+See this thread for more context on the inscription: ...

+A happenstance development is that the paper confirms a few aspects of my speculation on what happened.
+For now, just keep in mind that the inscription is about a job posting and subsequent hiring hiring of a v1 in a vaishnava temple.
+The qualifications sought were: mastery of 2 Vedas out of which 1 must be samaveda, grammar, alankarashastra and mimamsa of 20 chapter.
+Take away is: "vaishnava temple", and "mimamsa of 20 chapters".

 ## purvamimamsa authors
 It is unclear whether purvamimamsa authors considered Jaimini's text consisting of 16 chapters or whether they considered purvatantra of 1 chapters and sankarsha as 2 separate works.
 Sabara quotes from SK and we have devasvamin's (DS) bhashya of SK.
 We can part ways with the mimamsakas as in - that tradition there is no confusion around what exactly is SK or who the author is.
 The problem starts with the "20-chapter" meme and the next solid textual reference comes from prapancha hridaya (PH).